neunhoef/shuntingyard/x/X.md

 output arguments.
 An empty subexpression is allowed (as for example here the last one) and is a no-operation.
 Assignment takes a comma-separated list of L-values on the left of `:=` and a comma-separated list of expressions on the right.
-The semantic is to evaluate all expressions on the left and then assign the results to the list of L-values on the left.
+The semantic meaning is to evaluate all expressions on the right from left to right and then assign the results to the list of L-values on the left.

 Example: